pikanji/ssl-client-auth/README.md

 This script is mostly from [here](https://stackoverflow.com/a/43666288).
 Thanks to Mr. Parks.

 ## Steps to Create Certificates
+You can create these files on your local machine.

 #### Download Scripts
 ```
 git clone git@github.com:pikanji/ssl-client-auth.git